-The only thing that lasts is love, even when it’s gone.
 Three French tutors meet at a small café that spills out onto the sunny Parisian backstreet of Rue du Paradis.
-Nico, Philippe and Chantal meet here every Wednesday morning, before leading their students along the grand boulevards, winding alleyways and sweetly perfumed jardins of the city of lights.
+Nico, Philippe and Chantal meet here every Wednesday morning.
+Before leading their students along grand boulevards and winding alleyways.

 French Lessons follows three french tutors as they embark on a day of one on one tutoring with their American students in Paris.

-Nico meets Josie a woman who is grieving for a love that she can’t own up to and hiding from a life full of secrets.
+Nico meets Josie a woman grieving for a love she can’t own up to and holding onto secrets.

-And by the end of the book I was full of empathy for all of them and the paths they found themselves on, in what’s said to be one of the most romantic cities of the world.
+By the end of the book I was full of empathy for them all and the paths they found themselves on.

 I would highly recommend this book and can honestly say its the loveliest book I’ve read this year, we should all get ‘French Lessons’